Mobility

 3 min

-What is the new station like
+What is the new station

-Interior of the new Nord bus station
+Interior of the new Nord bus station.

-Interior of the new Nord bus station
+Interior of the new Nord bus station.

-In addition, the removal of the central staircase has made it possible to recover and complete the restoration of a large mosaic on the floor, titled Helios and the lunar phases, by the artist Armand Olivè Milian, which had remained partially hidden until now.
+In addition, the removal of the central staircase has made it possible to recover and complete the restoration of a large mosaic on the ground, titled Helios and the lunar phases, by the artist Armand Olivè Milian, which had remained partially hidden until now.

-The renovation has changed the interior of the station and also the entry and exit flows
+The renovation has changed the interior of the station and also the entry and exit flows.

 stats